Peterborough City Council (Ontario)

-The Peterborough City Council is a city council that governs Peterborough, Ontario, Canada.
+Peterborough City Council is a city council that governs Peterborough, Ontario, Canada.
 It consists of the mayor of Peterborough, Jeff Leal and ten councillors, who are elected in five two-member wards across the city.
 Each member serves on various city committees.
 The council meets on Monday evenings on a three-week rotating basis.

 Members

 2022-2026 Council

 Council elected in the 2022 Peterborough municipal elections.